cndeng/namecoin-fullnode/setup.md

 ```

 You can delete ~/bin folder after the compiling.
-Once Bitcoin is installed you will need to create a .bitcoin folder inside of your home directory.
+Once Namecoin is installed you will need to create a .namecoin folder inside of your home directory.
 This is really on necessary if you want to use Bitcoin Command Line Interface or run it headlessly.
 If you do simply enter:
 ```
-mkdir /home/pi/.bitcoin/
+mkdir /home/pi/.namecoin/
 ```
 ```
-cd /home/pi/.bitcoin
+cd /home/pi/.namecoin
 ```
 ```
-nano bitcoin.conf
+nano namecoin.conf
 ```
 This will open a blank text editor.
 Enter the following text as a minimum:
 ```